-Study data
+A. Study data

 The school district provided school records for all high school students from the 2010-11 through 2017-18 school years.
 These include student demographic information, absences and suspensions, course credits earned, grade point average (GPA), ACT scores, and standardized test scores.
+In addition, we received data from the state department of education that identified high school dropouts among the student records.
 The student records were linked to data provided by the vendor of the online instructional program for this same period, with a match rate of about 85 percent.
 This particular technology vendor provides online courses to school districts in all 50 states, primarily for credit recovery, including eight of the 10 largest districts in the nation (Clough, 2016).
 The vendor data include detailed information on students' online courses and their engagement with the online instructional system (for each session a student logged in), as well as measures of their course progress, completion and online course grades.
 The school district also provided data from the National Student Clearinghouse that include information on student participation in postsecondary education (for those who exited high school).
 In addition, data on school characteristics that are made publicly available on the district's website, including school type, geographic location and others, were also linked to the district-provided data.